MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-publish-code-customization.md

 ms.author: solsen
 ---

-# Publishing a Code Customization for Business Central On-Prem
+# Publishing a Code-Customized Base Application for Business Central On-Prem
 This topic decribes the steps and development environment configuration settings that are needed in order to customize the Base Application code in [!INCLUDE[d365fin_long_md](includes/d365fin_long_md.md)] on-prem and publish the code-customized Base Application to the local server.

 ## Prerequisites